 - 16-week program

-- Two nights each week, 5-9 pm (dinner provided before class)
+- Two nights each week, 5-9 pm (dinner provided before class when in-person classes resume)

 - Five full-day sessions, including three Saturdays